Asbestos: Australia

 The use of crocidolite (blue asbestos) was banned in 1967, while the use of amosite (brown asbestos) continued in the construction industry until the mid-1980s.
 It was finally banned from building products in 1989, though it remained in gaskets and brake linings until 31 December 2003, and cannot be imported, used, or recycled.

 Asbestos continues to be a problem in Australia.
 Two out of three homes in Australia built between World War II and the early 1980s still contain asbestos.

-The union that represents workers tasked with modifying electrical meter boxes at residences stated that workers should refuse to do this work until the boxes have been inspected for asbestos, and the head of the Australian Council of Trade Unions (ACTU) has called on the government to protect its citizens by ridding the country of asbestos by 2030.
+The United Services Union, representing workers tasked with modifying electrical meter boxes at residences, stated that workers should refuse to do this work until the boxes have been inspected for asbestos, and the head of the Australian Council of Trade Unions (ACTU) has called on the government to protect its citizens by ridding the country of asbestos by 2030.

 Handlers of asbestos materials must have a B-Class license for bonded asbestos and an A-Class license for friable asbestos.

 The town of Wittenoom, in Western Australia, was built around a (blue) asbestos mine.
 The entire town continues to be contaminated and has been disincorporated, allowing local authorities to remove references to Wittenoom from maps and road signs.

+In January 2024, asbestos was found in garden mulch supplied to dozens of sites including parks, playgrounds and schools across Sydney, triggering the Sydney asbestos mulch crisis.

 Canada

-As of December 31st 2018, it is illegal to import, manufacture, sell, trade, or use products made from asbestos.
-There are exemptions for its use in the Chlor-alkali industry, the military, nuclear facilities, and for magnesium extraction from asbestos mining residues.
+As of December 31, 2018, it is illegal to import, manufacture, sell, trade, or use products made from asbestos.
+There are exemptions for its use in the chloralkali industry, the military, nuclear facilities, and for magnesium extraction from asbestos mining residues.

+Iran

+On 23 July 2000, the Supreme Council of Environmental Protection of Iran banned any use of asbestos.
+In a note, the Council states that, after 44 years, if there is no replacement that is technically, economically, or financially suitable, the law is appealable and will be subject to review.

+On 22 November 2011, Iran's Environmental Protection Organization banned the use of asbestos completely.
+It also banned all imports and exports of asbestos.
+On 9 October 2011, the Supreme Council of Environmental Protection of Iran confirmed the new law and publicly announced it, updating and replacing the previous law.